arteklabs/samples-docker/samples/run_command_in_container/README.rst

 Exercise
 --------

+* push container and have it executing a command
+* execute a command in a sleeping (running) container that is doing nothing except waiting for commands

 .. code:: bash

+   # download container and have executing a command
-   $ docker run --name=tmp ubuntu echo hello from the docker container hello from the docker container
+   $ docker run --rm --name=tmp ubuntu echo hello from the docker container hello from the docker container
+   $ docker rmi ubuntu

+   # execute a command in a sleeping (running) container that is doing nothing
+   # except waiting for commands
+   $ docker run --name=tmp -d --rm ubuntu sleep infinity
+   $ docker exec tmp echo hello from the docker container hello from the docker container
-   $ docker rm tmp
+   $ docker stop tmp
+   $ docker rmi ubuntu